jwaliszko/ExpressiveAnnotations/README.md

 exp-list    => exp (',' exp)*
 ```
 Terminals are expressed in quotes.
-Each nonterminal is defined by a rule in the grammar except for *int-lit*, *float-lit*, *bin-lit*, *hex-lit*, *string-lit* and *identifier*, which are assumed to be implicitly defined (*identifier* specifies names of functions, properties, constants and enums).
+Each nonterminal is defined by a rule in the grammar except for *dec-lit*, *bin-lit*, *hex-lit*, *float-lit*, *string-lit* and *identifier*, which are assumed to be implicitly defined (*identifier* specifies names of functions, properties, constants and enums).

 Expressions are built of unicode letters and numbers (i.e. `[L*]` and `[N*]` [categories](https://en.wikipedia.org/wiki/Unicode_character_property) respectively) with the usage of following components: